SoleimaniGhazaleh/soleimanighazaleh.github.io/projects.md

 </a>

 <p>
-A preregistered, randomized, triple blind crossover clinical trial testing how theta-phase synchronized stimulation impacts fMRI drug cue reactivity, connectivity, and behavioral performance.
+A preregistered, randomized, triple-blind crossover clinical trial investigating the effects of theta-phase synchronized transcranial alternating current stimulation (tACS) on fMRI drug cue reactivity, functional connectivity, and behavioral performance.
+Sixty participants with opioid use disorder received 20 minutes of active or sham theta-band (4–7 Hz) tACS via 4×1 HD electrode montages targeting the frontoparietal network (F4 and P4).
+Structural MRI, resting-state fMRI, and drug cue reactivity scans were collected immediately before and after stimulation.
 <br>
 🔗 <a href="https://example.com/tacs-working-memory" target="_blank">Read More</a>
 </p>